-In response to queries regarding business grants, the Assistant Director of Finance explained that in the case of most business grants it has for the company to decide how the grant would be spent, as the grant would be paid to the business as a whole, not for a specific project or area within the business.
-In response to further questions, he adviced but the council was limited in its ability to recover money from fraudule it business grants as the Council did not have the power to take further again stior itself.
+In response to queries regarding business grants, the Assistant Director of Finance explained that in the case of most business grants it was for the company to decide how the grant would be spent, as the grant would be paid to the business as a whole, not for a specific project or area within the business.
+In response to further questions, he advised that the Council was limited in its ability to recover money from fraudulent business grants as the Council did not have the power to take further legal action itself.

 Discussion turned to the options to be presented to Cabinet, one member queried whether the options report would be presented to the Committee as well as to Cabinet.
-The Assistant Dire to of Finance informed members that as the report related to the provision of a crivice it would not be brought to the Committee ahead of Cabinet, he added that once the service was in place, the Committee could revise the spelif of the service provided.
+The Assistant Director of Finance informed members that as the report related to the provision of a service it would not be brought to the Committee ahead of Cabinet, he added that once the service was in place, the Committee could review the quality of the service provided.

-302 WORK PROGRAMM
+302 WORK PROGRAMME

-Members noted the Finance, Resources, Audit and Governance Committee's Work rogramm
+Members noted the Finance, Resources, Audit and Governance Committee's Work Programme.

-Chaman explained that an item on Internal Audit Satisfaction would be blought to the Committee at its meeting on 16 September 2022.
+The Chairman explained that an item on Internal Audit Satisfaction would be brought to the Committee at its meeting on 16 September 2022.